mjordan/bagit_indexer/README.md

      Show the help page for this command.

 -i/--input <argument>
      Required.
-Absolute or relative path to a directory containing Bags.
-Trailing slash is optional.
+Absolute or relative path to either a directory containing Bags (trailing slash is optional), or a Bag filename.

 -e/--elasticsearch_url <argument>
      URL (including port number) of your Elasticsearch endpoint.
 Default is "http://localhost:9200".